enpadasi/Ontology-for-Nutritional-Studies/README.md

 ## Pre-release Versions

-Initial commit: July 12, 2016
+The ONS ontology has previously been circulated as a "work-in-progress" with the following development versions.
+All of them were not official and were meant as a means to work collaboratively within the ENPADASI partners.

-Versioning:
+- Initial commit: July 12, 2016

-V2.0: (19/02/2017)
+- V2.0: (19/02/2017)
   - Adoption of BFO ontology as upper level
   - General reformatting of classes and properties
   - Addition/deletion of classes and properties

-V3.0: (12/05/2017)
+- V3.0: (12/05/2017)
   - Use of ONTODOG to retrieve mid-upper level classes from OBI ontology
   - Integration of a subset of FOODON ontology

 ## Contact and contributions